-For an eligible rollover distribution that is not rolled over to a retirement plan or IRA, such as a partial or lump sum paid to you or installments paid over 9 or less years, you are subject to mandatory 20% federal income tax withholding and any state tax withholding, if applicable.
+For an eligible rollover distribution that is not rolled over to an IRA, such as a partial or lump sum paid to you or installments paid over 9 or less years, you are subject to mandatory 20% federal income tax withholding and any state tax withholding, if applicable.
 You can choose a rate greater than 20% for federal withholding by completing the attached Form W-4R WITHHOLDING CERTIFICATE.
 You may not choose a rate less than 20%.
 For nonperiodic payments, such as installments paid over 10 or more years, you are subject to 10% federal income tax withholding, in addition to any applicable state tax withholding, unless you choose to have a different federal tax rate applied to your payment by completing the attached Form W-4R WITHHOLDING CERTIFICATE.
-The distribution may also be subject to an additional 10% early withdrawal penalty if you are under age 591⁄2.